wolter/MinecraftSmartHomeServer/README.md

 # MinecraftSmartHomeServer

-"Minecraft SmartHome Server" is a plug-in for Minecraft servers like Bukkit or Spigot ().
+"Minecraft SmartHome Server" is a plug-in for Minecraft servers like Bukkit or Spigot (https://www.spigotmc.org/wiki/spigot/).
 It provides a RESTful interface which is based on HTTP POST and GET.
 Furthermore it supports SSE (Server Sent Events).

 ## Smart Home Integration

-Even if you could use the "Minecraft SmartHome Server" directly via REST, we have a more convenient option using smart home solutions like Eclipse SmartHome (), openHAB (), or QIVICON (): https://github.com/wolter/MinecraftSmartHomeBinding
+Even if you could use the "Minecraft SmartHome Server" directly via REST, we have a more convenient option using smart home solutions like Eclipse SmartHome (http://www.eclipse.org/smarthome/), openHAB (http://www.openhab.org/), or QIVICON (https://www.qivicon.com/en/): https://github.com/wolter/MinecraftSmartHomeBinding

 ## Usage

+Default port is 9998 (see Configuration)

 GET http://[HOST]:[PORT]/rest/hello -> String with "Hello, world!" (just for testing purpose) GET http://[HOST]:[PORT]/rest/things -> JSON with list of Thing including current state